FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Unformatted Ideas.md

 > Helldiver's 2 style key combinations to access special abilities.

 > Bombing runs in which you encounter exclusively ground targets and ground defense units such as Flak cannons and AA guns.
 Flak guns fire five shots consecutively and you are given a 1 second warning as to what the are of damage looks like around the Flak shots.
 Kinda like AOE effects in Hades, or the clay pots that shoot mines.

+> Wave-based strategies for both AI and Players (both PvP and PvE).
+You are allowed a certain amount of planes to take on a given mission and you can either launch all at once or launch them in a wave-like manner depending on your strategy.
+This may not always be the case for every mission and mission type.
+Launching may happen either from carriers or from army bases.
+If the army base of the carrier is attacked, the unlaunched planes may or may not be damaged based on RNG.